RIPE-NCC/ris-docs/docs/25_ris_live.md

 # RIS Live
-RIS Live provides near-realtime streaming access to the data collected by RIS.
-Documentation can be found here: https://ris-live.ripe.net/manual/
+[RIS Live](https://ris-live.ripe.net) provides near-realtime streaming access to the data collected by RIS.
+More details on how to use the service can be found in the [RIS Live Manual](https://ris-live.ripe.net/manual/).